 - Most people eat processed foods, which lack essential nutrients.

-- The soil in which are food is grown is depleted, thus lacking essential minerals.
+- The soil in which the food is grown is depleted, thus lacking essential minerals.

 - Certain medications interfere with vitamin absorption.